Waste material can be useful, especially sawdust. Typically, we throw it away without giving any thought to its alternative uses.

 1. Natural Weed Killer

-Sprinkle your excess sawdust liberally around the base of your plants and shrubs.
+Sprinkle a generous amount of sawdust around the base of your plants and shrubs.
 It acts as a mulch to naturally suppress weed growth.
-It also retains moisture, which feeds the soil and reduces the need to get the hose out every day.
+It also retains moisture, which will gradually feed the soil and might allow you to water your plants less frequently.

 2. Clean Grimy Floors

-You could also mix the sawdust with some water and make a wet scrub.
+You can also mix the sawdust with some water and make a wet scrub.
 This is effective on hardwood and stripped wooden floors.

 3. Pet Bed Substitute